weatheredwatcher/weatheredwatcher.github.io/_posts/2019-10-25-simple-gpu-scheduler.md

 a scheduling system (we are working on it!), this can take a long time until it is set up.
 Especially in academia where the maintenance and setup of servers is often delegated to the departments IT-team, the path to implementing a small scale cluster is littered with bureaucracy.
-Questions like: __Who is responsible for xyz?__, __How are the software installations managed?__, __Which alterations should be done to have the correct network architecture?__ can take ages before they are answered and appropriately implemented.
+Questions like: _Who is responsible for xyz?_, _How are the software installations managed?_, _Which alterations should be done to have the correct network infrastructure?_ can take ages before they are answered and appropriately implemented.
 In our particular case we had the idea of refurbishing the cluster more than a year ago and are still no where close to having it up and running.